 Do you know all the ins and outs of your hobby?
 That’s a nice bonus.
 Ditto for being a true craftsman or -woman.
 Or from always getting the best results.

+However, knowing everything is not a condition.
 Believe me, nothing beats passion.
 You’ll notice once you are going to tell others about your hobby, you’ll want to investigate things thoroughly.
 Being curious and open-minded is a better starting point than knowing it all.